 Repairs.
 Large repairs might be reclassified as capital assets.
 The rule of a repair is that it returns the property to a previous condition.
 Improvements that extend the life of the property or that make it more desirable have to be depreciated rather than written off.
 An example is a window -- if you call a glazier to replace the window pane, it's a repair.
 Noting that the window frame is rotting and installing a whole new window is a depreciable improvement.
 Taking too long to make repairs may cause the auditor to say that the property was not "available to rent" and so not eligible for deduction of expenses.
 "Too long" is IRS-speak for over a year, and handyman landlords who work when they can get around to it can easily take over a year.

 Losses on Schedule E can be limited by the passive activity rules.
 The losses then carry forward until you're able to claim them or until you sell the entire passive activity, whichever comes first.
 The auditor will make sure you aren't claiming excessive losses.
 Most tax preparation software handles the limitation for you.

 If you have income or losses on page 2 of Schedule E, bring along a copy of the Schedule K-1.
 You are not expected to bring a partnership or corporate tax return, unless you are the sole or primary owner.

-You'll be asked whether you use the property personally, or allow family members to use it.
+You'll be asked whether you use the property personally, or allow family members to use it while paying less than a reasonable market rent.
 If you do, you'll find your expenses divided between "business" and "personal," with the apportioned personal amounts being non-deductible.
 This comes up most often if you have a place in a resort area like the mountains or at the beach.